North Hills, Los Angeles: Location

+Boundaries

-Neighborhood boundaries and area
+Neighborhood council district boundaries

 While neighborhood boundaries in the Los Angeles area are generally informal, the official boundaries used by the North Hills East and West neighborhood council districts would make the neighborhood a 4.31 sqmi area between Bull Creek and the Pacoima Wash on the west and east respectively.
-The southern boundary is Roscoe Boulevard, starting on Bull Creek and ending at the Pacoima Wash; North Hills East includes a panhandle of land south of Roscoe Boulevard to the Coast Line railroad between the 405 Freeway and Sepulveda Boulevard.
-The northern boundary is Lassen Street, west from the Pacoima Wash to Woodley Avenue.
-Since 2012, North Hills is bounded by the community of Woodley Hill in Northridge which occupies a square area at the northwest area of the neighborhood bounded by Woodley Avenue in the west and Plummer Street in the south.
-The North Hills East and West neighborhood councils are separated by the 405 Freeway; the West district has an area of 2.38 sqmi and the East has an area of 1.93 sqmi.
+The southern boundary is Roscoe Boulevard between Bull Creek and the Pacoima Wash; North Hills East neighborhood council district includes a panhandle of land extending south of Roscoe Boulevard to the Coast Line railroad between the 405 Freeway and Sepulveda Boulevard.
+The northern boundary is Lassen Street from the Pacoima Wash to Woodley Avenue; Since 2012, the northwest of North Hills is bounds the community of Woodley Hill in Northridge, which occupies the square area which bounds North Hills on Woodley Avenue in the west and Plummer Street in the south.
+The neighborhood council districts are separated by the 405 Freeway.
+The West district has an area of 2.38 sqmi and the East has an area of 1.93 sqmi.

+ZIP code area

-Other sources, notably the Los Angeles Times' Mapping L.A. project, extend the neighborhood's boundaries to Balboa Boulevard and Bull Creek ("the wash") on the west, and Lassen and Devonshire Street on the north, mostly to include the North Hills Shopping Center which is also claimed by Granada Hills.
+When ZIP codes were introduced in 1963, the 91343 code designated for Sepulveda, now North Hills, was applied to an area which extended further than what was considered part of Sepulveda.
+This broad boundary has informed politics regarding neighborhood nomenclature.
+Some sources, notably the Los Angeles Times' Mapping L.A. project, extend the neighborhood's boundaries to Balboa Boulevard and Bull Creek ("the wash") on the west, and Lassen and Devonshire Street on the north, mostly conforming to the 91343 ZIP code area.

+The area which had been considered part of Granada Hills, bounded by Devonshire and Lassen streets on the north and south, and Balboa Boulevard and the San Diego Freeway on the west and east, was made part of North Hills following a petition by its residents in August, 1991; however, the North Hills Fashion center was not included in the petition, as shop owners opted to remain in Granada Hills and its chamber of commerce, and this whole area north of Lassen Street is now included in the Granada Hills South Neighborhood Council District.

+The portion of the 91343 ZIP code area west of Bull Creek to Balboa Boulevard, between the North Hills Shopping Center to the north and Roscoe Boulevard in the south, has historically been considered part of Northridge and is included in the Northridge South and East neighborhood council districts.
+Despite efforts by residents to have a ZIP code coinciding with their neighborhood, they fall under the area that was designated for North Hills.